-We may disclose your personal data within the Finance Ireland Credit Solutions DAC group of companies and to third party service providers in the circumstances described below:
+We may disclose your personal data within the Finance Ireland group of companies and to third-party service providers in the following circumstances:

-- to ensure the safety and security of our data; and
+- To ensure the safety and security of our data

-We will take steps to ensure that the personal data is accessed only by personnel that have a need to do so for the purposes described in this Privacy Notice.
+We will take steps to ensure that the personal data is accessed only by personnel that need to do so for the purposes described in this Privacy Notice.

-- to your Co-Op in the event that you have been approved for a MilkFlex facility;
+- Your Co-op in the event that you have been approved for a MilkFlex facility

-- to claims handlers and fraud prevention agencies;
+- Insurance claims handlers and fraud prevention agencies

-- to any funder in the event of securitisation;
+- Any funder in the event of securitisation

-- to any broker or introducer of an agreement with us;
+- Any broker or introducer of an agreement with us

-- to third party agents or contractors (for example, the providers of our electronic data storage services or call centres) for the purposes of providing services to us; and
+- Third-party agents or contractors (for example, the providers of our electronic data storage services or call centres) for the purposes of providing services to us

-- with your consent, to third party affiliates who may wish to offer you products and services which may be of interest to you.
+- Third-party affiliates who may wish to offer you products and services which may be of interest to you – with your consent

 These third parties will be subject to confidentiality requirements and they will only use your personal data as described in this Privacy Notice.